Bonnie-Jill Laflin: Biography

 In October 2023, Audacy, Inc. announced Laflin would be taking over afternoon drive on its classic hits station 98.7 The Spot in Dallas.

-Since August 2023, Laflin has served as the post fight in ring interviewer for Lights Out Xtreme Fighting; broadcast on Fubo and various cable and satellite carriers.
+Since August 2023, Laflin has served as the post fight in ring interviewer for Lights Out Xtreme Fighting, which is broadcast on Fubo and various cable and satellite carriers.

 Author

 In the spring of 2024, Laflin released her first published book titled "In A League Of Her Own"; an exploration into the lives of female pioneers in the world of sports and sports entertainment.
 It was published by Rowman & Littlefield.